If you are still having trouble updating your birth date on your forum profile, then please follow the steps listed in the below discussion thread.

 - Join a good alliance: at this point you should be a part of a good active alliance.
 Most importantly, you get alliance rewards, plus the occasional CP from purchases.
 A good alliance has active players and gets decent placement rewards.
 A great alliance gets better placement rewards and good progression rewards in Boss events.

-- VIP Membership: if you don't mind spending a little more each month, VIP membership is good for getting extra rewards, most notably it gives 2 LT per month.
+- VIP Membership: if you don't mind spending a little more each month, VIP membership is good for getting extra rewards, most notably it gives 2 LT per month and you get PVE bonus rewards from spending in general.
 Technically, your characters heal faster, but I don't think I've noticed.
-In general, it's definitely good to spend the bare minimum per month (Bugle Pittance = 200 HP) just to get the Bonus Rewards.
+It's definitely good to spend the bare minimum per month (Bugle Pittance = 200 HP) just to get the Bonus Rewards.

 - Supports: once you get 3* characters, you get some free supports.
 What do you do with them?
 Well, not too much.
 But I did find the Vintage Shield to be useful for characters with naturally Low Health.
 I would focus on leveling up just 1 support at first and keep it attached to the character that needs it most.
 As you get more supports (which is slow) you can level them up to make a significant difference in PVE.

 - THE BOTTOM LINE: Focus on champing all of your 2*s before building those 3*s.
 Try to roster every 3* character you get and seek after those covers.
 Establish a regular routine of play, which is something you can live with.
 If you would like to make a comparison, after 4 weeks I had: Rank 40, 76 roster slots, 128 HT, 6 LT, 288 CP, 12 x 2*s champed, 2 x 3*s champed, and 10 x 4*s rostered.